 Some possible risks of facelift surgery include:

-Nerve Injury.
-Damage to underlying structures, such as nerves, may cause numbness, tingling, weakened or even paralyzed movements of the face.
+- Nerve Injury – Damage to underlying structures, such as nerves, may cause numbness, tingling, and weakened or even paralyzed movements of the face.
 Most of these side effects are temporary and resolve as the nerve endings reform.
 However, in rare cases permanent damage may occur.

 Many of the complications that may come from a facelift surgery can be controlled and treated with proper care, medication, or surgical correction.
 It is important to speak to your plastic surgeon about all possible complications that can occur before deciding on surgery.
 Strictly following your surgeons pre and post-operative care is imperative to achieving best results with the lowest risk of complications.

 A revision facelift, or secondary facelift, is a surgical facelift procedure performed after one has already undergone a primary facelift.
 There are many different reasons to choose to undergo a revision facelift.
-However, the decision is typically very personal and based on ones’ own satisfaction with the results from their first facelift.
+However, the decision is typically very personal and based on one’s own satisfaction with the results from their first facelift.
 Longevity of results is a top reason some may undergo another facelift procedure.
 No matter how successful and satisfied a patient is with their first facelift results, a facelift does not stop time.
-Facelift results have the ability to last up to 10-15 years.
-Some patients may be unsatisfied with their facelift results after about 5 years.
-Aging is a natural process that continues to have effects on our bodies and face and the rate of aging from one person to another is always varied.
+Facelift results can last up to 10-15 years.
+But some patients may be unsatisfied with their facelift results after about 5 years.
+Aging is a natural process that continues to affect our bodies and face, and the rate of aging from one person to another is always varied.
 The natural aging process is largely a reason why some may opt for a secondary facelift.
-When exactly this time will be for each patient, is up to his or her own personal discretion.
+The proper time for this procedure is up to the patient’s personal discretion.

 Other reasons to opt for a secondary facelift: